Missing child found in Florida teacher’s home - NewsBreak

 TAMPA, Fla. ( WFLA ) — A Florida teacher was arrested for concealing a missing child inside her home, according to the Charlotte County Sheriff’s Office.

 Deputies said the child, who was reported missing by his parents on Aug.
-12, was found inside the home of 31-year-old Kelly Simpson.FL college student dies protecting girlfriend
+12, was found inside the home of 31-year-old Kelly Simpson.Man arrested after family feud turns deadly

 Investigators said Simpson picked the boy up from an unknown location and concealed him inside her home while having knowledge of his missing or endangered status.
 Authorities did not immediately reveal Simpson’s motive for her actions.